 - Add garlic and porketta seasoning and cook another minute, stirring constantly.3 cloves garlic, 3 ½ tablespoons porchetta seasoning

-- Add chicken broth, diced green chiles, and chicken breasts and bring to a boil (this will take 5-6 minutes).1 32-ounce box chicken broth, 1 7-ounce can diced green chili, 2 large chicken breasts
+- Add chicken broth, diced green chiles, and chicken breasts and bring to a boil (this will take 5-6 minutes).1 32-ounce box chicken broth, 1 7-ounce can can diced green chili, 2 large chicken breasts

 - Reduce to a simmer and cook for 15 minutes, covered.